 Some programs may require that you successfully complete and pass a background and drug screening.

-Volunteers are accepted based on their expertise and knowledge and those of the program needs.
+Volunteers are accepted based on their expertise and knowledge and the needs of the program.

 BEING A VOLUNTEER